jonlanglet/DTA/Reporter/README.md

 A new report is generated either through a switch-local change-detection system, as well as for random packets.

-The Ingress pipe does change detection and triggers generation of a new packet (to be used for report-creation).
+Ingress does change detection and triggers generation of a new packet (to be used for report-creation).
-The Egress pipe transforms report-packets into DTA reports.
+Egress transforms report-packets into DTA reports.

 ## Prerequisites
 You need a Tofino switch, fully installed and operational.
-We used the Barefoot SDE 9.xx during development and evaluation.
+We used the Barefoot SDE 9.7 during development and evaluation.

 ## Setup
 1. Compile the Reporter pipeline [here](p4src/dta_reporter.p4)